csun-comp587-s20/assign1/README.md

 Your edit should somehow improve the content.
 This can mean adding further descriptions, adding demonstrative pictures, etc.

+The recommended editor for performing these edits is Visual Studio Code, which can be found at https://code.visualstudio.com/

+Just please don't use emacs, its not very useful.

+Once that is installed, from the repo in the command prompt, you can type `code .` in order to open VS Code in that folder.
+If you open the Markdown file, you can use `Ctrl + Shift + V` to open a live markdown editor.

 ### Step 6: Commit Your Changes ###

 `git` knows what the state of the branch was before you started making edits, and will show you the changes made since your last _commit_.